Log in

 bell inscription Alistair

-Adjacent is the Old Halls building (1912) consisting of Upper and Lower Hall, Small Meeting Room, Kitchen, Toilets, Office and Lounge/Creche Room.
+Adjacent is the Old Halls building (1912), which consists of the Upper and Lower Hall, Small Meeting Room, Kitchen, Toilets, Office, and Lounge/Creche Room.
 Note: a distinctive two-part mural adorns the wall of the Lower Hall, painted in 2007 by Edward Marle and Vince Clark.

 MURAL copy